Seeking a treatment for IBS pain in tarantula venom - News Break

 Seeking a treatment for IBS pain in tarantula venom

 For patients who have inflammatory bowel syndrome (IBS), the condition is literally a pain in the gut.
-Chronic—or long-term—abdominal pain is common, and there are currently no effective treatment options for this debilitating symptom.
+Chronic -- or long-term -- abdominal pain is common, and there are currently no effective treatment options for this debilitating symptom.
 In a new study in ACS Pharmacology & Translational Science, researchers identify a new potential source of relief: a molecule derived from spider venom.
-In experiments with mice, they found that one dose could stop symptoms associated with IBS pain.phys.org
+In experiments with mice, they found that one dose could stop symptoms associated with IBS pain.www.sciencedaily.com